DengY11/CHIP-8/README.md

 CHIP-8 virtual machine
 using cpp17 standard

-now we have two test file in root directory just compile and run them
+now we have three test file in root directory just compile the virtual machine and run them
 ./chip8 helloworld.ch8